 What is Mezzanine financing or mezzanine debt?

-Mezzanine finance in real estate works by providing capital to a real estate developer or investor in exchange for a share in the ownership of the property or project.
-The mezzanine lender will typically provide financing to a developer or investor in the form of a loan that is secured by a second lien on the property.
-This means that in the event of a default, the mezzanine lender would be repaid after the senior lender, but before the equity holders.
+The mezzanine lender will typically provide financing to a developer or investor through a loan secured by a second lien on the property.
+This means that in the event of a default, the mezzanine lender would be repaid after the senior lender but before the equity holders.

-Mezzanine financing is typically structured as either a loan or a combination of a loan and equity, such as preferred stock or warrants.
+Mezzanine financing is typically structured as a loan or a combination of a loan and equity, such as preferred stock or warrants.

 Learn More